irbv-collections/collections-data-googlecode-to-github/README.md

 ## Limitation
  * Can only work with one GitHub user at the time using GitHub access token
+ * Sleeps between GitHub API call to avoid hitting the number of call limit (this could still happen if you have > 150 issues)
  * Does not handle merged issues, they will be skipped and flagged
  * Does not handle attachments, they will be ignored (see source code if you want to display them)
  * Comments are pushed to GitHub in order meaning that, more than one run could be necessary in case a discussion occurred on GoogleCode
- * Coming from the Java world (cgendreau), the code is not fully using a proper Ruby coding style (e.g. https://github.com/bbatsov/ruby-style-guide)
+ * Coming from the Java world (cgendreau), the code is not fully using a proper Ruby coding style (e.g. https://github.com/bbatsov/ruby-style-guide) yet

 ## Usage